Skip to Content

 In every endeavor, risks should always be kept to a minimum.
 These pieces of advice can help decrease your chances of coming into contact with a shark:

 Always go with a friend.
-Sharks are more likely to approach a lone individual.
-Don’t stray too far from the coast since you become cut off from emergency assistance when too far from the beach.
+Sharks are more likely to advance toward a lone individual.
+Don’t stray too far out from the coast since you become cut off from emergency assistance when too far from the beach.

 Avoid going into the sea at dusk or dawn.
-Additionally, many sharks are most active when feeding at night.
+Additionally, many sharks are most active at night when feeding.
 Keep yourself away from known sport fishing sites that have effluents.
-Plus, seabirds that dive are reliable signs of the presence of these species.
+Plus, seabirds that dive are reliable signs of a shark’s presence.

-Don’t swim in water that is used by anglers for enjoyment or profit.
-Dolphin sightings do not guarantee that sharks are not present.
-It’s because they frequently consume the same foods.
+Don’t swim in water that is used by fishermen.
+Additionally, dolphin sightings won’t guarantee that sharks are not present as they frequently consume the same foods.

-Moreover, when the water is hazy, maintain extra caution.
+Moreover, when the water is murky, maintain extra caution.
 Some shark species will struggle with vision just as much as you do.
-Avoid brightly colored or highly contrasting apparel, as well as uneven tanning, because sharks have excellent contrast perception.
+Avoid wearing brightly colored clothing or swimming with an uneven tan because sharks have fantastic contrast perception.

 If you want to read more about Sharks we have a few articles for you!

-Ways to Eliminate the Risk of Sharks Attacks
+Can The Risk of Sharks Attacks Be Eliminated?

 Marine biologist Kori Garza, 28, encountered Kamakai during a 2018 diving expedition in French Polynesia.